 The rules are:

 - The first line of the docstring is a complete sentence describing what it does, ending with a period.
-The Sphinx style seems to allow the initial sentence to be on more than one line.

 - A blank line after the first sentence.